 "Och!
 It's how I'm in love,

 That sits cooing above,

 Sweet Molly, sweet Molly Malone,

 Sweet Molly, sweet Molly Malone."

-A statue of Molly Malone was installed at the bottom of Grafton Street to celebrate Dublin's millennium in 1988.
-Dublin wits soon christened it ‘The Tart with the cart’ The new version claims that name may be apt.
+A statue of Molly Malone was installed at the bottom of Grafton Street, no located on Andrew's Lane, to celebrate Dublin's millennium in 1988.
+Dublin wits soon christened it ‘The Tart with the Cart’ The new version claims that name may be apt.